gpuweb/gpuweb/proposals/compatibility-mode.md

 **Justification**: OpenGL ES 3.1 does not support `gl_SampleMask` or `gl_SampleMaskIn`.

+### 8. Disallow `rg32float`, `rg32sint`, `rg32uint` as storage textures

+In compatibility mode, these formats will be marked as not supporting storage textures.
+As such, `createTexture` will generate a validation error if the `STORAGE_BINDING` usage is requested for one of these formats. `createBindGroupLayout` will fail if a storage texture binding with one of these formats is requested. `createRenderPipeline`, `createRenderPipelineAsync`, `createComputePipeline`, and `createComputePipelineAsync` will all generate validation errors if their layout is set to `'auto'` and their shader modules reference a storage texture with one of these formats.
+This happens indirectly because these functions use the `createBindGroupLayout` validation step when creating auto layouts.

+**Justification: OpenGL ES 3.1 does not support `rg32float`, `rg32sint`, `rg32uint` as storage
+textures.

 ## Issues

 Q: OpenGL ES does not have "coarse" and "fine" variants of the derivative instructions (`dFdx()`, `dFdy()`, `fwidth()`).
 Should WGSL's "fine" derivatives (`dpdxFine()`, `dpdyFine()`, and `fwidthFine()`) be required to deliver high precision results?
 See [Issue 4325](https://github.com/gpuweb/gpuweb/issues/4325).